Skip to navigation, or go to main content.

 with Steve Howell as leader

-Not so many years ago, a visit to Mexico’s Lacandon rainforest and the Maya ruins of Bonampak and Yaxchilan was a major undertaking.
+Not so many years ago, a visit to Mexico’s Lacandon rainforest and the Maya ruins of Bonampak and Yaxchilán was a major undertaking.
 Today, with new paved roads and new lodges, the Lacandon is surprisingly easy to visit.
 Scarlet Macaws, Great Curassows, howler monkeys, hawk-eagles, and perhaps even a tapir or jaguar can be seen amid spectacular rain forest, home to the lowland Maya civilization.

-The region lies in the watershed of the Usumacinta (“sacred monkey”) River, which served the Maya as a network of water highways for commerce, war, and cultural exchange; sites such as Yaxchilan lie along the Usumacinta itself, while Bonampak (unknown to westerners until 1946) lies along the Lacanja River, a tributary of the Usumacinta.
+The region lies in the watershed of the Usumacinta (“sacred monkey”) River, which served the Maya as a network of water highways for commerce, war, and cultural exchange; sites such as Yaxchilán lie along the Usumacinta itself, while Bonampak (unknown to westerners until 1946) lies along the Lacanja River, a tributary of the Usumacinta.

 Day 1: The tour begins in Villahermosa, where we’ll spend the night before setting off on our adventure.

-Days 2-7: We’ll head into the Lacandon region, visiting the forested Maya sites of Yaxchilán, Bonampak, and Palenque, as well as the Montes Azules Biosphere Reserve and community-based forest reserves.
-The ruins are spectacular reminders of a civilization that melted into the forest.
-To reach Yaxchilán we’ll take a boat down the Usumacinta River, with Mexico on our left bank, Guatemala on the right, and handsome King Vultures sailing overhead - unconcerned by human boundaries, past or present.
+Days 2-4: This morning we’ll head into the Lacandon region, birding along the way, and reach Frontera Corozal, overlooking the mighty Usumacinta River.
+This river is still an artery of local travel and commerce.
+Based in Corozal we’ll visit the renowned Maya archaeological sites of Yaxchilán and Bonampak, reminders of a civilization that melted into the forest.
+To reach Yaxchilán we’ll take a boat down the Usumacinta, with Mexico on our left bank, Guatemala on the right, and handsome King Vultures sailing overheadunconcerned by human boundaries, past or present.
 Birds such as White Hawk and Lovely Cotinga may distract us from the ruins at Bonampak, home to the famous painted figures, remarkably well preserved in a spectacular temple surrounded by luxuriant forest.
-Birds at the northern edge of their range in the Lacandon region include Great Potoo, Ruddy-tailed Flycatcher, and Scaly-breasted Hummingbird, along with regional endemics such as Rufous-breasted Spinetail and Green-backed Sparrow, and a host of wintering migrants from North America, including thrushes, vireos, and some 20 species of warblers.
-A highlight of our visit is a boat ride up a beautiful limestone tributary of the Lacantún river, where Sungrebes swim stealthily under shady banks, Scarlet Macaws splash the trees with color, Central America Pygmy-Owls toot from the forest canopy, and rarities include the poorly known Blue Seedeater.
-Mixed-species forest flocks entertain with antvireos, antwrens, woodcreepers, flycatchers, tanagers, and migrant warblers.
+Mixed-species forest flocks here will entertain with antvireos, antwrens, woodcreepers, flycatchers, tanagers, and migrant warblers.
 And almost everywhere we go, the sound of howler monkeys is a constant background (at times foreground!) companion.
-We’ll also visit some nearby savannas, home to a suite of different species, including Aplomado Falcon, Double-striped Thick-knee, White-fronted Parrot, Fork-tailed Flycatcher, Grassland Yellow-Finch, and the ever-popular Vermilion Flycatcher.
+Nights in Frontera Corozal.

 Day 9: The tour concludes this morning in Villahermosa.